-The Company's main risks are associated with fluctuations in the US dollar ("US") and assets and liabilities are translated based on the foreign currency translated method described in note 2(k).
+The Company's main risks are associated with fluctuations in the US dollar ("US") and assets and liabilities are translated based on the foreign currency translated method described in note 2(j).
 The Company does not enter into any foreign exchange hedging contracts.
 In order to mitigate this risk, the Company maintains a portion of its cash in US dollar denominated bank accounts.
-As at February 28, 2017, the Company had amounts payable totaling approximately US\$25,000.
-The Company has determined that a 10% increase or decrease in the US dollar against the Canadian dollar on these instruments, as at February 28, 2017, would result in a \$3,400 change to profit or loss for the period.
+As at August 31, 2017, the Company had amounts payable totaling approximately US\$26,000.
+The Company has determined that a 10% increase or decrease in the US dollar against the Canadian dollar on these instruments, as at August 31, 2017, would result in a \$3,200 change to profit or loss for the period.